janikvonrotz/olmoto/README.md

 Create events and share photos with your friends.

 * Stores photos on Dropbox.
-* Invite users by email.
+* Invite users simply by email.

 Technical features